 After mere hours, foreigners could hop on a YouBike once again.

 You could make this scenario tell any story you want: Taiwan welcomes all foreigners with accessible policies, or Taipei is an immigrant-friendly city.
 But when it comes down to it, the motivation was in the money — the existence of that Bloomberg article says as much.

 The inequality among foreigners living in Taiwan is tangible.
 Those who hail from majority-White, English-speaking countries are guaranteed a higher pay than even highly skilled Taiwanese citizens.
-The spending power of expats makes them especially valued and protected by the Taiwan government.
+The spending power of expats makes them especially valued and protected by the Taiwanese government.

 If you are a White expat who stumbles across this article, and you’re thinking defensive thoughts (i.e. “They need English speakers in the workforce, someone’s gotta do it, might as well be me!”), I get it.
-But you, along with the rest of the expat community, needs to do better.
+But you, along with the rest of the expat community, myself included, needs to do better.

 It’s obvious, but it must be said: make a real effort to learn the local language.
 It blew my mind how many expats I met who thought one hour per week of Chinese tutoring would be enough.

 If this next one upsets you, you might be a lost cause: check your privilege.
-Don’t take your income for granted, and spend it in ways that will help the community.
+Don’t take your income for granted, and try to spend it in ways that will help the community.
 As an inexperienced English teacher, I still made nearly 4x the starting wage as the average Taiwanese English teachers did.
 Why?
 Because I was born in an English-speaking country.
 That’s it.
 That’s the only reason.

 This has got to be the most polarizing thing I’ve ever posted on this website.
-I hope you’ve enjoyed.
 Feel free to comment or message me.
 I’d love for there to be more discourse among ex-pats about allll of this.